leojuriolli7/cluster-api/README.md

 2. Download dependencies. ( npm install )

-2. Add your environment variables on .env (Database url, username, password, JWT secret token)
+3. Add your environment variables to .env (Database url, username, password, JWT secret token)

 4. Have the database running (Locally or using cloud solutions, like MongoDB Atlas)

-3. Run the project with npm run dev.
+5. Run the project with npm run dev.

+6. Access /graphql to test the API and to see the documentation.